citelao/Spotify-for-Alfred/README.md

 5. Click `Save` to store the binding.
 6. Bind the other hotkeys as you wish.
 Their actions are visible in the `Text` field, under `Argument`.
 7. Pop up Spotifious with the key command you set— I would have `^⌘⏎`.
-8. Follow the instructions on the settings menu.
+8. Follow the instructions on the set-up menu.
-9. You'll be asked to type in your country.
+	1. You'll be asked to choose your country (for better search results— you can opt out).
-	- Type it in, if you'd like.
-This option is recommmended.
-	- Choose `I'd rather not give a country!`.
-The country is stored locally and only sent to Spotify to narrow results, with no other identifying information, but Spotifious can avoid that if you'd prefer.
-Choosing this option will noticeably degrade your search results.
-	- You can always change your settings by typing `s` at the main menu.
+	2. You'll create a Spotify application (or not, you can opt out).
+	3. You'll link the new app to Spotifious.
 10. Continue on with your merry day— but now with Spotifious.

 ![A visual install guide](include/screenshots/install.png)